 '''

 S4 method for signature 'CD'

 explo.plot(object, samples = NULL, ...)

 S4 method for signature 'CD'

 dat2save(object)

 '''

-object Generated from dat() function.
+object Object generated from dat() function.

 samples Samples or conditions to be plotted.
-If NULL, the twelve first samples are plotted because the plot for this object only admit a maximum of twelve samples.
+If NULL, the twelve first samples are plot- ted because the plot for this object only admit a maximum of twelve samples.

+Any argument from par.